-When using AVRO storage format for your Kafka records, and a SR (Schema Registry) the data schema is enforced.
-What this means is your program cannot send data content which does not match the schema.
+When using AVRO storage format for your Kafka records, and a SR (Schema Registry), the data schema is enforced.
+What this means is that your program cannot send data content which does not match the schema.
 AVRO also provides schema evolution rules, out of the box.
 This makes it possible to extend your schema, say by adding a new field, without impacting the records already stored.
 Schema management can be achieved by introducing a Schema Registry to your infrastructure.
-Lenses supports Confluent’s and Hortonworks’ schema registries and provides the web interface to explore and manage the schemas, get the changes history, edit and configure the evolution rules.
+Lenses supports the Confluent and Hortonworks schema registries and provides the web interface to explore and manage the schemas, get the changes history, edit and configure the evolution rules.

 For each table, the SQL engine tracks and maintains its schema.
-Given a Kafka record, this means there’s a schema for the Key and one for the Value.
+Given a Kafka record, this means there is a schema for the Key and one for the Value.

 You can use the

-DESCRIBE TABLE command to quickly see the schema for a given table.
+DESCRIBE TABLE command to quickly see the schema of a given table.

 DESCRIBE TABLE payments /* Would yield a result like this _key String _value.id String _value.time String _value.amount decimal<8,2> _value.currency String _value.creditCardId String _value.merchantId Long */

-In order to understand the record content, the SQL engine needs for each topic to have the Key and Value storage format set.
-Below is the full list of formats currently supported out of the box.
-For Google’s Protobuf or any other custom format follow configure any custom formats to see how they can be enabled.
+In order to understand the record content, the SQL engine needs to have the Key and Value storage format set for each topic.
+The full list of formats currently supported out of the box is as follows:

 - BYTES (default)